-Level 2 cash instruments include commercial paper, certificates of deposit, most government agency obligations, certain non-U.S. government obligations, most corporate debt securities, certain mortgage-backed loans and securities, bank loans, restricted or less liquid listed equities, and most state and municipal obligations.
+Level 2 cash instruments include commercial paper, certificates of deposit, U.S. government agency obligations, most corporate debt securities, certain mortgage-backed loans and securities, restricted or less liquid listed equities, and most state and municipal obligations.

 Valuations of level 2 cash instruments can be verified to quoted prices, recent trading activity for identical or similar instruments, broker or dealer quotations or alternative pricing sources with reasonable levels of price transparency.
 Consideration is given to the nature of the quotations (e.g., indicative or firm) and the relationship of recent market activity to the prices provided from alternative pricing sources.